 What are the advantages of wheel alignment?

 Maintaining accurate wheel alignment is important for a number of reasons, such as maximizing fuel economy and tire life, protecting your investment in your tires, and it enables you to stop safely when driving in wet weather conditions.
 With proper wheel alignment, your car will have more stability and a better handle on the road.
-It will also extend the brake pads replacement00000 period and all other parts related to wheels.
+It will also extend the brake pads replacement period and all other parts related to wheels.

 Fuel Economy Benefits of Wheel Alignment

-When you wheel alignment goes off-balance, your car’s fuel efficiency can decrease by up to 7%!
+When your wheel alignment goes off-balance, your car’s fuel efficiency can decrease by up to 7%!
 So, if for example, you drive your vehicle for 15,000 miles per year at 25 miles per gallon, and with one gallon costing $3.50 then having properly aligned wheels can save you up to $150 in annual fuel costs.